toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Change the month background color to better distinguish you're looking at the current month.

-## Emphasize Underfunded Goals
+## Emphasize Underfunded Targets

-Change the default orange goal underfunded warning to blue to better differentiate it from credit card overspending.
+Change the default orange target underfunded warning to blue to better differentiate it from credit card overspending.

 ## Emphasize Unmet Target Balances